l00sy4/l00sy4.github.io/_posts/2024-1-15-My experience with the CRTO.md

 All in all, I finished the course in about 2 and a half weeks.

+### The community

+CRTO students can join the Zero-Point Security discord server, where you can ask questions, get someone to help with troubleshooting or just hang out.
+I found the Discord to be of great help, as I found solutions for some of my problems going through the lab.

 ### The lab

 The CRTO lab is sandbox-style lab hosted on the Snap Labs platform.
 Purchasing the lab is optional, but I highly recommend it as it is the **best (legal) way to get experience with Cobalt Strike**.
 I approached the lab by following along the course, whilst taking notes.